 9. Remember:

 Mr. Melancholy likes to do work that requires detail.
 He makes a good accountant/bookkeeper, he is good at research, and can be very helpful in making detailed plans.
-If you need someone to make up the CBLT Center calendar for the next year, ask your melancholy.
+If you need someone to make up the calendar for the next year, ask your melancholy.

 D. Phlegmatic